The Essentials of Deep Cleaning for Teeth: What You Need to Know

 Common Side Effects

 Deep cleaning for teeth is generally safe, but some patients may experience minor complications.
-Common side effects include:
+Common side effects include:- Teeth sensitivity : Increased sensitivity to hot and cold temperatures.

-- Sore gums: Temporary tenderness or swelling of the gums.
+- Sore gums : Temporary tenderness or swelling of the gums.

-- Gum recession: Gums may recede slightly, exposing more of the tooth.
+- Gum recession : Gums may recede slightly, exposing more of the tooth.

 Managing Discomfort

-To manage discomfort after a deep cleaning procedure, consider the following steps:
+To manage discomfort after a deep cleaning procedure, consider the following steps:- Take an over-the-counter pain reliever, such as acetaminophen, naproxen, or ibuprofen.

 - Use a soft-bristled toothbrush to avoid irritating your gums.